turingschool-examples/LaunchM2W5Assessment/README.md

 Delivarable: In your slack message to instructors, include a screenshot of the ERD for your concerts table in pgAdmin to show you have completed this step.

 **Goal 2**: Add a performers table to your database.
 Implement a many-to-many relationship between concerts and performers.
 It's up to you what fields your performers table includes, but it should have at least 3 fields.
-(6 points possible)
+(7 points possible)

 Deliverable: In your slack message to instructors, include a screenshot of the ERD for your concerts and performers tables in pgAdmin to show you have completed this step.

-(following instructions is 1point).

 ## Extra Challenge (0 Points Possible)